rom1mouret/mpcl/README.md

 it won't be enough to constrain multi-dimensional latent layers, unless latent values are sparse or binary.
 2. I am not sure what would be the best way to detect inconsistencies from numerical outputs.
-Perhaps an ensemble of regressors could reveal discrepancies.
+Perhaps an ensemble of regressors could reveal discrepancies, or a Bayesian NN.

 A workaround is to train the processors with a surrogate classification loss and have the classifier predict both labels and the desired numerical targets at the same time.